-A: We filmed in LA, I couldn’t believe it.
-LA is such an amazing city as there are always pockets of different cultures, and we found this place that had a big Middle East community and we hardly had to do any dressing to the location.
-It was really cool to see, it felt almost like home.
-You can find everything in LA.
+A: We fi lmed in L.A., I couldn’t believe it.
+L.A. is such an amazing city as there are always pockets of different cultures.
+We found a place that had a big Middle East community and we hardly had to do any dressing to the location.
+It was really cool to see; it felt almost like home.

-Q: What kind of memories did the clothes evoke for you as a young girl in Saudi Arabia?
+Q: What kind of memories did the clothes evoke for you, from your youth in Saudi Arabia?

-A: I think weddings are the only place, or one of the few places where women can express their individuality as they’re not covered and they can express themselves.
-There are few places, especially for woman, where they can have an opinion and express themselves fully and that is why fashion is really important in the Middle East and especially Saudi Arabia.
-It gives them an outlet of control.
-And I remember that weddings where the best place for that.
-When I was a kid, my mom loved to sing but she came from a family that there was no way she would ever have been able to sing.
-But she always sang with her friends, like whenever she went to a party she would always come with an entourage and I was always embarrassed.
-She’d have so much fun and it was a great time in her life when there was as big family gathering and she’d be able to express herself.
-So I hope she likes the film too, as it was inspired partly be her.
+A: I think weddings are the only place, or one of the few places, where women can express their individuality as they’re not covered and can express themselves.
+There are few places, especially for women, where they can have an opinion and express themselves fully and that is why fashion is really important in the Middle East and especially Saudi Arabia.
+It gives women an outlet of control.
+I remember weddings were the best place for that.
+When I was a kid, my mom loved to sing but she came from a family that wouldn’t have let her sing, but she always sang with her friends.
+Whenever she went to a party she would always come with an entourage and I was always so embarrassed.
+She’d have so much fun and whenever there was a big family gathering she’d be able to fully express herself.
+I hope she likes the fi lm too, as it was inspired partly by her.

-Q: Watching the film it felt like we were getting to experience a private moment and something that not a lot of non-Saudi Arabians would get to experience.
-Was that your intention?
-To open up this world to people?
+Q: Watching the film, it felt like we were getting to experience a private moment and something that not a lot of non-Saudi Arabians get to experience.
+Was this your intention?

 A: Absolutely.
-I wanted to show all of the life and the dancing, as it’s always private and excluded from most people.
-Women always feel that they have to exist in private moment to enjoy themselves.
-Like even when the bride and her party arrive and all the woman had to cover and go under the radar, it’s only when they’re by themselves that they can thrive and be who they are and have fun, joke and talk.
+I wanted to show life and dancing, as it’s always private and excluded from most people.
+Women always feel that they have to exist in private moments to enjoy themselves.
+Even when the bride and her party arrive in the fi lm, and all the women have to cover and go under the radar, it’s only when they are by themselves that they can thrive and be who they are.
+It’s only then that they can have fun, joke and talk.

-Q: How do you think Miu Miu as a brand ties into your ethos as a filmmaker?
+Q: How do you think Miu Miu as a brand ties into your ethos as an artist and filmmaker?

-A: I think the brand is all about empowering women and Miuccia Prada is this amazing matriarch.
+A: The brand is all about empowering women and Miuccia Prada is an amazing matriarch.
 It’s amazing to see a powerful woman running such a vast empire.
-So was honored to be a part of their initiative and as I said before, fashion is so important for women to express themselves and a way to be who they are and individuality may sound like something that’s easy to be in the West but in the Middle East, especially where I come from, it’s really difficult.
-We are very tribal, very collective, and it is hard for a woman to be individual.
-If you see us we all walk in the same way, the same manner and we are all part of a group and I think it’s healthy to be an individual.
+I was honored to be a part of their initiative and as I said before, fashion is so important for women to express themselves and a way for women to be who they are.
+Individuality may sound like something that’s easy in the West but in the Middle East, especially where I come from, it’s really diffi cult.
+We are very tribal; very collective, and it’s hard for a woman to be individual.
+We all walk in the same way; the same manner, and we are all part of a group.
+It’s healthy to be an individual.

-Q: How important is fashion in your films?
+Q: How important is fashion in your work?

-A: I really loved working with fashion in my last film, Mary Shelly, as it was a period drama and the clothes were really beautiful.
+A: I really loved working with fashion in my last fi lm, Mary Shelley, as it was a period drama and the clothes were really beautiful.
 There was something majestic about them and we had fun.
-Our pattern designer went all over Europe to source the clothes so they really were vintage.
-She bought them from schools and museums and it amazing to see the beautiful fashion.
-I think fashion expresses who they are.
-In the beginning of the film Elle (Fanning, the film’s lead) is wearing corsages and then as she evolves as a woman her fashion evolves too.
-Growing up is about freedom and expressing yourself and fashion is a part of that.
+Our pattern designer went all over Europe to source clothes so they were from the right era.
+They were all vintage, bought from schools and museums.
+I think fashion expresses who the characters are.
+In the beginning of the fi lm, Elle [Fanning, the fi lm’s lead] is wearing corsages and then as she evolves as a woman her fashion evolves too.
+Growing up is about freedom and expressing yourself, and fashion is a part of that.

-Q: Your work is always focused on strong women and that’s a running theme in all your work.
-Why is this so important to you?
+Q: Your art is focused on strong women.
+Why is this theme so important to you?

-A: I grew up in Saudi Arabia and I always felt unseen and unheard and personally I felt depressed because I didn’t feel like I existed.
-And I hope through my work I give a voice to some people.
-I don’t want to portray woman as victims how are helpless who can’t do anything about their life because that it not who we are as women.
-We are fighters and for me I feel an amazing responsibility to not give in, even if situations are hard around women, we are willing to challenge and fight.
+A: I grew up in Saudi Arabia and I always felt unseen and unheard.
+Personally, I felt depressed because I didn’t feel like I existed.
+I hope through my work I give a voice to some people who also feel unheard.
+I don’t want to portray women as victims who are helpless and can’t do anything about their lives, because that is not who we are as women.
+We are fi ghters.
+For me, I feel an amazing responsibility to not give in.
+Even if situations are hard, women are willing to challenge and fi ght.

-Q: Saudi Arabia is going through a huge cultural change at the moment, and your film Wadjda had such a global stage, it played a part in this change.
-Do you feel a responsibility?
+Q: Saudi Arabia is going through a huge cultural change at the moment, and your fi lm Wadjda had such a global stage, it played a part in this change.
+Do you feel a weight of responsibility?

-A: I’m really excited about it, I think it’s really amazing that women are being empowered and allowed to drive.
-I think it’s great that they’re bringing art into the public space.
-For so many people art was excluded from the public space, like they couldn’t see concerts, films, movies, theatre, and now they can I think it’ll make Saudi Arabia and the region more tolerant and a happier place.
-Art makes you happy and to embrace life so it’s very important.
-I’m on the board of the General Authority for Culture and I really excited to bring female voices and to help voice the countries future.
+A: I’m really excited about it; I think it’s amazing that women are being empowered and allowed to drive.
+It’s great that they’re bringing art into the public space.
+For so many people, art was excluded from the public; people couldn’t see concerts, watch fi lms, go to the movies or theatre, and now they can.
+I think it will make Saudi Arabia and the region more tolerant and a happier place.
+Art makes you embrace life, so it’s very important.
+I am on the board of the General Authority for Culture and I am really excited to bring female voices and to help voice Saudi Arabia’s future.

-Q: It’s exciting to think about the art that will come from Saudi now that doors have been opened…
+Q: It is exciting to think about the art that will come from Saudi now that the doors have been opened…

-A: Yes absolutely I think Saudi is a very interesting place and I think we’ll find lots of very interesting stories coming from the region.
-It’s still very traditional and young people are trying to rebel against that a little so you find a lot of interesting stories when you have tension between modernity and tradition.
+A: Yes absolutely.
+I think Saudi is a very interesting place and I think we’ll fi nd lots of interesting stories coming from the region.
+It is still very traditional and young people are trying to rebel against that a little.
+Interesting stories come from the tension between modernity and tradition.